Your mindset determines the outcome of your entire life.

 In spite of what the world threw at them, the most accomplished people believed they could achieve their dreams.
 They had unwavering confidence.

-But when you adopt a fixed mindset, you’re unlikely to believe in your power to change a situation.
-As a result, you’ll hinder your progress because you don’t feel worthy enough to climb the ladder of success.
+But when you have a fixed mindset, you won’t believe in your power to change a situation.
+As a result, you’ll self-sabotage because you don’t feel worthy enough to climb the ladder of success.

 Not only is poor self-confidence terrible for your career success, it often creates insecurities that lead to major mental health issues.
 Although self-confidence issues typically have deep roots, you can overcome them with a growth mindset.

 Having a growth mindset allows you to judge your abilities accurately without feeling insecure.
-You’re also more likely to improve your abilities, as you'll understand how to change through learning and hard work.
+You’re more likely to improve your skills, as you'll improve with learning and hard work.
 In turn, this will make you more productive.

 4. It Creates a Lack of Self-Awareness